fez09/FPL-data-scraper/README.md

 # Background
 I am not a programmer.
 I do this as a way to learn more about programming.
-Being an amateur the code for this script is very raw and has plenty of things which can definitely be improved.
+Being an amateur the code for this script is very raw and has plenty of things which can definitely be improved, and the code is not 'clean'.
 That said, I am satisfied with how this turned out.
 Will gladly accept advice/pointers from more experienced people to improve this code.
 Lets get to it.

 I enjoy the barclays premier league and play the fantasy a lot.
 One thing I did not like was the fact that you are not able to view detailed history of past seasons.
 So I started logging everything manually in excel sheets.
 Decided it would be easier to write a program for it.
 I chose python since I just started learning it a couple of months ago and the openpyxl module is a way to export data to excel sheets.
 I'm aware there is a possibility something like this already exists considering the number of 3rd party statistics sites available.
 But I wanted to make my own script.
 # The Script